iiasa/message_ix/doc/install-adv.rst

 - Use the official releases of `Java <https://www.java.com>`_.
 - Use a version of Java bundled or packaged for your operating system (for example, Ubuntu and other Linux distributions).

-If using Anaconda or Miniconda, the ``message-ix`` conda-forge package depends on the `openjdk <https://anaconda.org/conda-forge/openjdk>`_ package, so the latter is automatically installed with the former.
+If using Anaconda or Miniconda, installing Java manually is *not required*.
-A manual Java install is not required.
+Tis is because the ``message-ix`` conda-forge package depends on the `openjdk <https://anaconda.org/conda-forge/openjdk>`_ package, so the latter is automatically installed with the former.

 .. _install-gams: